wovo/hwcpp/readme.md

 **** THIS IS UNDER CONSTRUCTION, NOT FIT FOR USE RIGHT NOW **************

-Hwcpp is a C++ library for close-to-the-hardware programming, using templates, SFINAE, and other modern C++ trickery.
+HwCpp is a C++ library for close-to-the-hardware programming, using templates, SFINAE, and other modern C++ trickery.

 The typical blink-al-led application code using hwcpp is: